AliceHan256/Week-1-Homework/README.md

 ## Landscape:

-* What domain of the financial industry is the company in?
+Shopify is allocated in the domain of Payments/Billing.

-* What have been the major trends and innovations of this domain over the last 5-10 years?
+Major trends and innovations:

 In 2009, Shopify created an API platform and app store to sell product online.